Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline.md

 # 1.4 Building an analysis pipeline

-[Sa-labs-analysis-core](https://github.com/Schwartz-AlaLaurila-Labs/sa-labs-analysis-core) is an analysis framework which abstracts the data structure, storage hierarchy and provides a simplified API \(Application programming interface\) to build an analysis pipeline.
+Building an analysis pipeline requires s[a-labs-analysis-core](https://github.com/Schwartz-AlaLaurila-Labs/sa-labs-analysis-core).
+It is an analysis framework which abstracts the data structure, storage hierarchy and provides a simplified API \(Application programming interface\) to build an analysis pipeline.
 The framework captures the information about analysis parameter and the source code while building the analysis.

 Below are the steps involved in building an analysis pipeline,

 #### Step 1- Creating an analysis project

 The analysis project helps with organizing the `CellData`for a defined purpose.
 It stores the file names of the cell data and the results of the analysis.
  The`createAnalysisProject`function requires, a unique name for the project,  and a list of experiment date as mandatory input parameters.
 The experiment date can be of [Matlab regular expression](https://in.mathworks.com/help/matlab/ref/regexp.html) pattern.
 Based on experiments pattern, the `createAnalysisProject`checks whether`CellData`exists for this project \(i.e. the raw data has already been parsed previously\).
 If not, then it parses the raw data file and generates the cell-specific data from the raw data.
 Otherwise, it loads the already parsed cell data.

 ```Matlab
 [project, offlineAnalysisManager] = createAnalysisProject(...